pakaponk/reactnd-project-myreads/README.md

 ## create-react-app

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
-You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).